allpremium/tupay/README.md

     429 - Too Many Requests
     500, 502, 503, 504 - Server Errors

 There are also custom transactional statuses to allow you better understand the status of your transaction.
-These are returned in the resposne body once you get an HTTP 200 OK status.
+These are returned in the response body once you get an HTTP 200 OK status.

     4, 20 - Successful
     0 - Pending